bfix/gnunet-docker/README.md

 There are Dockerfiles to create two GnuNET images:

-## "GnuNET build" image (~2.5GB)
+## "GNUnet build" image (~2.5GB)

-The "build" image is used to compile GnuNET (core and Gtk) from source code that is pulled from the official GnuNET Git repository (https://gnunet.org/git/).
+The "build" image is used to compile GNUnet (core and Gtk) from source code that is pulled from the official GNUnet Git repository (https://gnunet.org/git/).
-The compiled binaries (programs and libraries) are packaged into a tar.gz; the archive will later be used to install GnuNET into the "run" image.
+The compiled binaries (programs and libraries) are packaged into a tar.gz; the archive will later be used to install GNUnet into the "run" image.

 The corresponding Dockerfile (`Dockerfile.build`) is compiled into an image using the `mk_build` script.
 The archive with the compiled binaries is put into the current directory by the script after the build is complete.

-The Dockerfile specifies the Git revision/tag of the GnuNET repository to be build (`ENV GNUNET_VERSION v0.11.0pre66`) and needs be be changed if you want to buld a different version of GnuNET.
+The Dockerfile specifies the Git revision/tag of the GNUnet repository to be build (`ENV GNUNET_VERSION v0.11.0pre66`) and needs be be changed if you want to buld a different version of GNUnet.
 The version must be consistent between core and Gtk repositories.

-## "GnuNET run" image (~400MB)
+## "GNUnet run" image (~400MB)

-The "run" image is used to run GnuNET as a Docker container.
+The "run" image is used to run GNUnet as a Docker container.
 It installs the archive of compiled binaries from the "build" image and installs all required runtime dependencies.